KoKoNutKing/KoKoNutKing/README.md

 # Hi there, I'm KoKoNutKing 👋

 Welcome to my GitHub profile!
 I'm an enthusiastic and motivated self-learner with a passion for programming.
-I

 ## About Me
 - 🌱 I’m currently learning Python, C++, data science and Arduino.